Jump to:

 Physical examination

 There is typically tenderness to palpation along the plantar fascia at its origin at the anteromedial heel, mid arch or at the distal insertion near the metatarsal heads.
 Inspection should also include evaluation for pes cavus / pes planus and “too many toes” sign of posterior tibialis tendon dysfunction.
-Pain at the insertion is almost obligatory; if pain is not present at this location, the clinician should have a high index of suspicion of other clinical entities being the primary pain generator, such as posterior tibialis tendinopathy.
+Pain at the insertion is almost obligatory; if pain is not present at this location, the clinician should have a high index of suspicion of other clinical entities being the primary pain generator, such as posterior tibialis tendinopathy or Baxter’s neuropathy.
 Ankle dorsiflexion may be limited due to tightness of the Achilles tendon.
 Pain may be exacerbated by passive extension of the toes or by having the patient stand on his or her toes.
 Hyperextension of the 1st metatarsophalangeal joint during weight-bearing (Windlass test) may elicit pain.
 Patients may compensate for pain by walking on their toes, in supination on the lateral aspect of the foot, or with a limp.

 Functional assessment

 A full kinetic chain evaluation should be performed.
 In many cases the plantar fascia becomes over-stressed due to poor running biomechanics, tightness or weakness of calf, knee, hip or core muscles.
 The clinician needs to assess both the stance phase as well as the swing phase of the gait cycle.
 The plantar fascia and intrinsic and extrinsic muscles of the foot play an active role in guiding the foot as it transitions from initial contact to toe off.
 Efficient function of the plantar fascia and musculature of the foot depends on the configuration of the rear-foot and midfoot articulations during the different subphases of gait.
-Structural abnormalities that pose risk factors for development of plantar fasciitis need to be evaluated: ankle equinus, forefoot varus, rear-foot varus, pes plano valgus, and pes cavus.14 Flexibility and range of motion at all lower limb joints should be assessed, especially a functional assessment of posterior tibialis.
-The tibialis posterior (TP) muscle has a vital role during gait; via multiple insertion points into the tarsal bones it acts as the primary dynamic stabilizer of the rear-foot and medial longitudinal arch (MLA).
+Structural abnormalities that pose risk factors for development of plantar fasciitis need to be evaluated: ankle equinus, forefoot varus, rear-foot varus, pes planovalgus, and pes cavus.14 Flexibility and range of motion at all lower limb joints should be assessed, especially a functional assessment of tibialis posterior (TP).
+The TP muscle has a vital role during gait; via multiple insertion points into the tarsal bones it acts as the primary dynamic stabilizer of the rear-foot and medial longitudinal arch (MLA).
 The significance of TP function is evident when the muscle and tendon are dysfunctional, whereby stability of the foot is compromised and is associated with a progressive flatfoot deformity.
 Assessing the function of the TP muscle and tendon can be determined through careful clinical examination including techniques such as manual muscle testing and the single heel raise test.
-Clinical examination can be supplemented with more specialist modalities including muscle function magnetic resonance imaging (MRI), ultrasound, electromyography (EMG) and gait analysis.
+Clinical examination can be supplemented with more advanced modalities including magnetic resonance imaging (MRI), ultrasound, electromyography (EMG) and gait analysis.
 TP activity can be recorded as bi-phasic, with activity occurring during contact and either mid-stance or propulsive phases of gait.15

 Laboratory studies